mesosphere/dcos-kafka-service/README.md

 - **In dcos-cli options.json**: `pv` = boolean (default: `false`)
 - **In Marathon**: `BROKER_PV` = `TRUE` or `FALSE`

+Enabling persistent volumes has two consequences.

+1. The placement strategy specified at the time when persistent volumes are enabled is the last opportunity to affect Broker placement.
+Further changes to placement strategy will be ignored as Brokers are now associated with their persistent volumes.
+2. Uninstalling the service after turning on persistent volumes will leak reserved resources.
+A garbage collection scheme is under development.
+Currently use of persistent volumes should be restricted to Kafka clusters which are intended for long sustained use.

+Please see Mesos documentation for further information regarding manual removal of [reserved resources](http://mesos.apache.org/documentation/latest/reservation/) and [persistent volumes](http://mesos.apache.org/documentation/latest/persistent-volume/).

 ### Configure Broker Placement Strategy